LSDtopotools/lsdfailtools/README.md

 python map_validation_colourbar.py
 ```

+**VORONOI TESSELLATION**

+Data input:

+* Ground Motion InSAR Failure data (.bil format).
+This is the output from `Process_combo.py`.
+* DEM
+* Area of interest (.shp) in EPSG 4326
+* Calibrated points: .csv file.
+This is the output from `Run_calibration.py`
+* Validated points: .csv file.
+This is the output from `Run_validation.py`

+Data output:

+* Shapefile with Voronoi polygons of the points obtained from the calibration and/or the validation phases.

 To convert the .csv output from the validation (or calibration) file into a point shapefile each attribute that needs to be included must be processed separately.
 In our case we have the `time_of_failure`, `factor_of_safety` and `depth` attributes to include, which correspond to certain columns in the .csv file.
 The following command must be run in this case 3 times.
-Each time the `file_paths_visualisation.json` file must be updated with the attribute of interest and its column number in the corresponding .csv file (note this is 0-indexed).
+Each time the `file_paths_visualisation.json` file must be updated with the attribute of interest and its column number in the corresponding .csv file (note this is 0-indexed), as well as with the appropriate input file (`input_file_voronoi`) and data source (either calibration or validation).

 ```bash
 python convert_csv_to_shapefile.py
 ```

 To convert from point shapefiles to a multipolygon shapefile using Voronoi tessellation.
 This assumes that the attributes are `time_of_failure`, `factor_of_safety` and `depth`.
+This combines files from all three attributes into a single shapefile.

 ```bash
 python voronoi_with_attributes.py